Oksana Lushchevska: Education

-Lushchevska is a doctoral student at the University of Georgia, studying children's literature.
-She completed a master's degree in Russian and Comparative Literature and a Graduate Certificate in Children's Literature from the Pennsylvania State University.
-She received her B.A. in Ukrainian Language and Literature, English Language and Literature and World Literature from the Pavlo Tychyna Uman State Pedagogical University.
+Oksana has a PhD in Education and has taught children’s literature courses at the University of Georgia.
+She completed a master's degree in Comparative Literature and a Graduate Certificate in Children's Literature from the Pennsylvania State University.
+She received her B.A. in Ukrainian Language and Literature, English Language and Literature, and World Literature from Pavlo Tychyna Uman State Pedagogical University.